Psychologist and Psychosomatic, Emotional Release Therapist

 Awareness and understanding of the way in which past and present experiences have imprinted on the intellectual mind and the physical body, in order to help restore mind-body-spirit balance.

-Treatment offered through a blend of psychological and psychosomatic practices to work through emotional, mental, and physical blocks.
+Translates in Greek to "study of the heart".
+This treatment is offered through a blend of psychological and psychosomatic practices to work through emotional, mental, and physical blocks.

 Painting by SPAPS~